samdark/yii2-cookbook/book/i18n-using-ids-as-translation-source.md

-Using IDs as tranaslation source
+Using IDs as translation source
 ================================

 Default way of translating content in Yii is to use English as a source language.
 It is quite convenient but there's another convenient